pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 30**
   * I'm still studying about middleware and user auth using passport.
 I want to really understand things like sessions also salt and hash and the logic of each functions being used as middleware like passport-local-mongoose.
 I also started refactoring some routes and read few things it.
 * **Day 31**
+  * I was busy last day reading you don't know javascript series.
+I just finished up and going just to review my basics.
+I'm planning to subscribe to es6.io course in order to learn and next level javascript ecma5 or es6.
+* **Day 32**
+  * Continue learning express and creating an app for a friend.
+I think I will finish it by this weekend.
+I'm gonna publish my source at github if someone might be interested in my projects :)